ati-ozgur/course-nn-deep-learning/project-information/project-template.md

 ## Models

-### First basic model performance
+### Baseline model performance

+This is the first basic model performance.
+For this task:
-For this one please, merge example notebooks from project page and hello-world notebook from course github site.
+please merge one example notebook from project page and hello-world notebook from course github site.

 ####